yashbhutwala/polaris-contrib/README.md

 # This is a home for SE and Customer support scripts for blackduck and polaris related deployment artifacts.

 We will be expanding it in the future to have use cases, scripts, hacks, deployment stories, and kustomizations.

-# DISCLAIMER

-These examples are not a part of any official synopsys/blackduck release, and aren't supported as production deployment tooling by blackduck/polaris engineering teams.
-Please only use these if you know what you are doing, and consult your support contacts before using them  to install or modify a production instance of blackduck/polaris.
-These examples are mostly intended for learning.

-That said, these should be very useful for helping you learn how to install blackduck, or polaris, in a production setting!

-# CONTRIBUTIONS

-If you are an interested customer, SE, or anyone else, we'll happily review and incorporate your work into this repository as long as it passes some basic sniff testing and represents a valid product use case.

 This repo has **Scripts/Tutorials** alongside a **Wiki** .

 # SCRIPTS AND TUTORIALS